-**** THIS POST WAS WRITTEN IN 2017 AND MENTIONS TECHNOLOGY THAT HAS SINCE BEEN DEPRECATED ****
+**** THIS POST WAS WRITTEN IN 2017 AND MENTIONS TECHNOLOGY THAT HAS SINCE BEEN DISCONTINUED****

 This tutorial explains how to use Clipchamp’s HTML5 video camera API to add a video recording and uploading feature to your website.
 We walk you through the steps involved and provide sample code snippets.
 The document is split into 2 parts: